 The Doctor Who Episodic Game Initiative, commissioned for BBC Online and driven by BBC Wales Interactive, is part of the BBC’s campaign to increase computer literacy amongst those who aren’t regular net users.
 Doctor Who: The Adventure Games comprises 4 interactive downloadable computer games, in which players assume control of the Doctor Who characters and embark on online adventures.

 BBC Online undertook production of a downloadable game to complement the Doctor Who TV series, consisting of four interactive episodes.
-Box UK were called upon to design, develop and implement a web application to integrate the game with the BBC’s existing systems and act as the single point of communication across online BBC components.
+Box UK were called upon to undertake the bespoke development of a web application to integrate the game with the BBC’s existing systems and act as the single point of communication across online BBC components.

 After full testing, the games were integrated successfully into the BBC’s online space.
 Box UK’s analytics application allows the BBC to track game usage, analyse how the game is being played, and modify their promotion accordingly.
 It also allows the client to observe how successful the game is; since this was the first BBC online game project on this scale, it was crucial that it be tested in order to allow the BBC to continue to produce these innovative projects.